-· Protect is turned on in the agent configuration file

-- If Protect licenses are available when the application starts, you might notice the server is licensed for a very brief period of time.
-Contrast removes the license automatically as soon as the agent registers the application. - If no Protect licenses are available when the application starts, Contrast tries to apply a license to the server every time the agent communicates with Contrast. - · Protect is turned off in the agent configuration file - If Protect licenses are available when the application starts, Contrast tries to apply a license to the server.
-When an agent registers an application with Contrast, it removes the license applied to the server. - If no Protect licenses are available when the application starts, Contrast doesn't apply a license to the server.
+- · Protect is turned on in the agent configuration file - If no Protect licenses are available when the application starts, Contrast tries to apply a license to the server every time the agent communicates with Contrast. - · Protect is turned off in the agent configuration file - If Protect is turned off for the server, based on an organization setting or you turn off Protect after the server is registered with Contrast, no license is applied. - If Protect is turned on for the server, based on an organization setting or you turned on Protect after the server is registered with Contrast, a license is applied, however Protect is turned off in the agent.